EdDataScienceEES/tutorial-foodweb-data/index.md

    c.
 Create an interactive heatmap

 3. Develop and apply a function to evaluate the impact of species removal
    a.
-Build functions to simulate secondary extinctions by removing targeted and random species
+Build functions to simulate disconnections by removing targeted and random species
    b.
 Compare targeted species removal to random removal using a permutation test